Minangkabau businesspeople: Business

 The culinary business is the Minangkabau merchants' favored sector.
 Minangkabau restaurants, known as Padang Restaurant, scattered throughout Indonesia as well as Malaysia, Singapore, Australia, and the Netherlands.
-Some of merchants developing the own brand for their restaurants.
+Some merchants develop their own brand for their restaurants.
 The prominent Minangkabau restaurant chain is Restoran Sederhana managed by Bustamam, which has over 160 outlets across Indonesia and Malaysia.
 Besides Restoran Sederhana, other Minang restaurant chains that have expanded overseas are Sari Ratu, Garuda and Natrabu.
 There are also several food stalls owned by Minang merchants that already have hundreds outlets, such as Sabana and D'Besto.
 Both of brands are Indonesian version of KFC.
 In addition, there are restaurants that have characteristic and trademark of certain region.
 Entrepreneurs from Kapau (near Bukittinggi) usually selling Nasi kapau, a kind of Minang version of mixed rice.
 Some of Pariaman, Payakumbuh, and Padang Panjang food traders selling Sate padang and Soto padang.
 Meanwhile, traders from Kubang (near Payakumbuh) selling martabak with the trademark "Martabak Kubang".
 The number of Minang traders who sell food has made Minangkabau cuisine is among the most popular food in Maritime Southeast Asia.

 A significant number of Minangkabau merchants were also involved in hotel and hospital industry.
 In major cities in Java, Sumatra, and Bali, some of Minang businessmen own medium-sized hotels.
-They also run a lot of general and maternity hospitals.
-Two of prominent hotel chains owned by Minangkabau entrepreneurs are Menteng Group Hotel and Hotel Pangeran.
-Meanwhile, Awal Bros (currently Primaya) hospital and Bunda hospital are the largest hospital chain owned by Minangs.
+They also run many general and maternity hospitals.
+Two of the prominent hotel chains owned by Minangkabau entrepreneurs are Menteng Group Hotel and Hotel Pangeran.
+Meanwhile, Awal Bros (currently Primaya) hospital and Bunda hospital are the largest hospital chains owned by Minangs.